 Meet the people leading the fight to preserve and protect the most heavily visited and most popular wilderness in the national wilderness system.

 Betsy has extensive experience in conservation policy, including six years at Audubon Minnesota, where she served as Forest Program Director, Acting State Director, and Senior Director for Conservation Programs.
 Her work at Audubon included substantial efforts regarding management of the Superior National Forest and the Boundary Waters Canoe Area Wilderness.
 Most recently, Daub taught science in St. Paul schools.
-As Policy Director, Betsy brings strong experience in science and stakeholder collaboration to the organization and will help fulfill the Friends mission to protect, preserve and restore the wilderness character of the BWCAW and the entire Quetico-Superior Ecosystem.
+As Science and Conservation Director, Betsy brings strong experience in science and stakeholder collaboration to the organization and helps fulfill the Friends mission to protect, preserve and restore the wilderness character of the BWCAW and the entire Quetico-Superior Ecosystem.

 Tonia has spent her life protecting waters, woods, wildlife and prairies through education, collaborative projects, and community engagement.
 She knows the BWCAW well from leading month-long wilderness expeditions for five years with Voyageur Outward Bound School, which has been based at the edge of the wilderness for over 50 years.
 Tonia wanted to love what she was doing for work every day so she studied nature, learning about natural resource management and conflict resolution, environmental education, and outdoor recreation for a BS from the University of Minnesota.
 Her Master’s focused on people, examining Community Building and Leadership Skills while at the College of the Atlantic in Bar Harbor, Maine.
 With over 900 days afield (over half of these in the BWCA), Tonia brings a broad perspective to effectively managing natural resources and human demands.